mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 extzfs/encr/root/logs        98K    225G       98K  /tmp/mnt/var/log
 ```

-Notice how all mountpoints are relative to `/tmp/mnt`, which is the alternate root the `extzfs` pool was imported with (in this case, created).
+Notice how all mountpoints are relative to `/tmp/mnt`, which is the alternate root the `extzfs` pool was imported with (in this case, created) using the `-R` flag.
 The prefix will be stripped when importing the pool on the final system, leaving only the real mountpoints.
-This feature makes incredibly convenient mounting systems installed on ZFS for inspection, because the entire hierarchy is properly mounted under any directory you choose.
+This feature makes mounting systems installed on ZFS incredibly convenient, because the entire hierarchy is properly mounted under any directory you choose, allowing to rapidly chroot into the system and perform emergency maintenance operations.

-### 2.2.3.
+### 2.3.4.
 Setting the bootfs

 The pool's `bootfs` property can be used to indicate which dataset contains the desired boot environment.
 This is not necessary, but it helps simplifying the kernel command line.